uwetom/media-production-worksheets/wk17-VR-setup-headset/index.md

-I will setup the headsets for the workshop sessions, but if you have your own headset or borrow one from the project room you will need to set it up yourself, I will take about 15 minutes.
+I will setup the headsets for the workshop sessions, but if you have your own headset or borrow one from the project room you will need to set it up yourself.

 # Setup headset for developing